pivotal-cf/om/docs/product-diff/README.md

 # `om product-diff`

-**EXPERIMENTAL** This command displays the bosh manifest diff for products (Note: secret values are replaced with double-paren variable names)
+**EXPERIMENTAL** This command displays the bosh manifest diff for the director and products (Note: secret values are replaced with double-paren variable names)

 ## Command Usage
 ```
 ॐ  product-diff
-**EXPERIMENTAL** This command displays the bosh manifest diff for products (Note: secret values are replaced with double-paren variable names)
+**EXPERIMENTAL** This command displays the bosh manifest diff for the director and products (Note: secret values are replaced with double-paren variable names)

 Usage: om [options] product-diff [<args>]
   --ca-cert, OM_CA_CERT                                  string  OpsManager CA certificate path or value